SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
 See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.

+Note: Be careful, when you change pitstop settings while Jona is active, the Race Engineer will at least be very confused.

 With the plugin parameter *assistantCommands* you can supply a list of the commands you want to trigger, when the "Assistant" mode is active.
 Only unary controller functions are allowed here.

 	assistantCommands: PitstopRecommend *function*, PitstopPlan *function*, PitstopPrepare *function*,